-Jeremy Buckingham is a country Greens member of the NSW Legislative Council and holds the key portfolio responsibilities of Resources, Energy and Industry, Primary Industries and Agriculture, Regional Water, Health, Mental Health and Medical Research, Rural Fire Service and State Emergency Service, Upper Mid North Coast and Western NSW.
+Jeremy Buckingham is a country Greens member of the NSW Legislative Council and holds the key portfolio responsibilities of Resources, Energy and Industry, Primary Industries and Agriculture, Water, Rural Fire Service and State Emergency Service, Upper Mid North Coast and Western NSW.

 Jeremy famously set on fire gas bubbling through the Condamine River, to demonstrate the dangers of coal seam gas extraction.
 He campaigns to protect land, water and the climate from fossil fuels, for a quick transition to clean renewable energy and for sustainable agriculture.

 Jeremy was born and raised in Tasmania and was heavily influenced by the debates to save Tasmania’s wild rivers and ancient forests.
 He worked as a sawmiller, fork lift driver and stonemason before entering politics.
 Jeremy moved to Orange in the central west of NSW in 1997 and studied and received an Advanced Diploma in Ecological Agriculture and Land Management from the University of Sydney.